This article describes how to push an update package to multiple devices at a time in the IoT Platform console for an over-the-air (OTA) update.

 - If you select No and an update task exists for the device, only this previous update task is performed.

-Take Effect for only Devices that Newly Report Versions This parameter is displayed only if you set the Update Method parameter to Dynamic Update.
+Take Effect for only Devices that Newly Report Versions This parameter is available only if you set the Update Method parameter to Dynamic Update.
+Valid values:

 - If you select Yes, only the devices that subsequently submit OTA module versions are updated.